ShaneMcC/AoCBench/README.md

    - This will either be taken from `./inputs/<day>.txt` or fallback to the file referenced by the first-defined participant who has completed the day
      - The answers for this input will be taken from the `answerfile` yaml setting
        - this is a 2-line text file with answers for part1 on the first and part2 on the second
- - The participant's `runonce` code will then be run a single time (for compiling a day)
+ - The participant's `runonce` code will then be run a single time (for compiling a day) usually in a dedicated conatiner
  - The particpant's `cmd` will be run multiple times for benchmarking.
+   - The `prerun` command if specified will be run (at least) once per new-container per day
    - This will first be once to check if the output is correct.
    - If the output is correct, it will then be run using [hyperfine](https://github.com/sharkdp/hyperfine) to get accurate benchmarks (unless disabled in the yaml file)
    - If hyperfine fails to run for some reason, then we will fallback to running multiple times using `time`
+ - Containers may run multiple commands (In this case, `runonce` for a given day will always happen at least once before the `cmd` for that day)
  - After all the days are run the repo will be cleaned up using `git reset --hard`

+For the input matrix, the process is mostly the same, however `cmd` will only be run once-per-input to test against.

+Like with benchmarking, it's possible that a container may be re-used for multiple days/inputs, or may just be used for a single execution. `runonce`, `prerun` and `cmd` will still be run in the expected orders as required.

 ## Repo Requirements
 All repos need a `.aocbench.yaml` file in them to tell us how to run.